-This command publishes, updates or unpublishes pages that have had these actions scheduled by an editor.
-We recommend running this command once an hour.
+This command publishes or unpublishes pages that have had these actions scheduled by an editor.
+It is recommended to run this command once an hour.

 This command scans for errors in your database and attempts to fix any issues it finds.

 This command moves a selection of pages from one section of the tree to another.

 - from This is the id of the page to move pages from.
 All descendants of this page will be moved to the destination.
 After the operation is complete, this page will have no children.

 - to This is the id of the page to move pages to.

 This command rebuilds the search index from scratch.
 It is only required when using Elasticsearch.